patrycja-io/asteroids/README.md

 # Asteroids - Game from 1979

-Asteroids website is like a back to the past when the Internet was just a newborn and IT just had a first boom!
+Asteroids website is like a back to the past when the Internet was just a newborn and IT just had the first boom!
 After Atari and Commodore world became different forever!

 <p><img alt="Image" title="icon" src="wireframes/mockup.png" /></p>